daxm/python_comment_header_creator/README.md

  - Fancy (the multiline() method) returns a formatted string that is 3 lines long with the 'title' centered in the center line.

-The last "hidden" function, _generate_line(), is the secret sauce to generating the lines.
-You can call this directly but bear in mind it returns a Tuple (string and a boolean).
+> There is a "hidden" function, _generate_line(), is the secret sauce to generating the lines.
+You can call this
+> directly but bear in mind it returns a Tuple (string and a boolean).

 ## Example Uses
 See example.py for how to use or: